AqwamCreates/DataPredict-Neural/docs/API/Models/ReinforcementLearningActorCriticBaseModel.md

 Updates the model parameters using categoricalUpdateFunction().

 ```
-ReinforcementLearningBaseModel:categoricalUpdate(previousFeatureVector: featureVector, action: number/string, rewardValue: number, currentFeatureVector: featureVector)
+ReinforcementLearningBaseModel:categoricalUpdate(previousFeatureVector: featureVector, action: number/string, rewardValue: number, currentFeatureVector: featureVector, terminalStateValue: number)
 ```

 #### Parameters:

-* previousFeatiureVector: The previous state of the environment.
+* previousFeatureVector: The previous state of the environment.

 * action: The action selected.

 * rewardValue: The reward gained at current state.

-* currentFeatureVector: The currrent state of the environment.
+* currentFeatureVector: The current state of the environment.

+* terminalStateValue: A value of 1 indicates that the current state is a terminal state.
+A value of 0 indicates that the current state is not terminal.

 ### diagonalGaussianUpdate()

 Updates the model parameters using diagonalGaussianUpdateFunction().

 ```
-ReinforcementLearningActorCriticBaseModel:diagonalGaussianUpdate(previousFeatureVector: featureVector, actionMeanVector: vector, actionStandardDeviationVector, rewardValue: number, currentFeatureVector: featureVector)
+ReinforcementLearningActorCriticBaseModel:diagonalGaussianUpdate(previousFeatureVector: featureVector, actionMeanVector: vector, actionStandardDeviationVector, rewardValue: number, currentFeatureVector: featureVector, terminalStateValue: number)
 ```

 #### Parameters:

-* previousFeatiureVector: The previous state of the environment.
+* previousFeatureVector: The previous state of the environment.

 * actionMeanVector: The vector containing mean values for all actions.